 Most refugees are resettled from areas bordering on crises or conflict regions.
 Resettlement is therefore becoming an increasingly important action in the effort to prevent people from risking their lives in an attempt to cross the Mediterranean.
 Going forward, part of Sweden’s selection of refugees from North Africa will take place along the central Mediterranean route.
 By making resettlement an option during the passage through Africa or the Middle East, the UNHCR hopes to reduce the number of such accidents.

 The UNHCR recommends two additional areas of focus.
 One is resettlement from Syria and the close region, mainly regarding Syrians and Iraqis in Turkey, Lebanon and Jordan.
 The other is refugees in Africa, particularly people from Ethiopia, Eritrea, the Congo, South Sudan and Somalia.
 Furthermore, the UNHCR stresses that it is important for the Swedish refugee quota to include places for emergency cases and prioritized cases around the world.

 How many refugees does Sweden resettle every year?

 Each year, the Government and Parliament provide the Swedish Migration Agency with the resources to resettle a certain number of refugees to Sweden.
 The focus of the selections is determined by the Swedish Government.
-Last year, Sweden received 3,400 quota refugees, and in 2018, the number of places has increased to 5,000.
+Last year, Sweden received 5,000 quota refugees, and in 2019, the number of places is the same.
 The Swedish Migration Agency, in collaboration with UNHCR, determines which refugee groups will be considered for resettlement from different countries.